FortinLuca/Tensors-Library/README.md

 * UnknownRankedTensor: there is no compile time information about rank or dimensions of the tensor, only type
 * RankedTensor: the tensor has rank information in its type, but no dimensional information

+The data is maintained in a consecutive area.
+The template specification must maintain an array of the strides and width of each dimension.
+In the classes there are as attributes also:
+* stride: distance in the next element of this index
+* width: number of entries for this index

 Tensor methods:
 * getters and setter
 * get